 - Create and submit a Test Centre Referral Form along with a copy of the test/exam to the Test Centre, and/or email the test/exam to the Accessible Learning Services office if applicable

 - Pick up the completed test or exam from the Test Centre and deliver to faculty

-- Remind and direct all students registered with Accessible Learning Services to submit the test appointment sheet to the Faculty Support Officer
+- Remind and direct all students registered with Accessible Learning Services to submit the Test/Exam Notification Form to the appropriate Faculty Support Officer for Test Centre bookings

-For more information and a full set of guidelines on the Accessible Learning Services process, please visit: http://www.humber.ca/student-life/swac/accessible-learning
+For a full set of guidelines on the Accessible Learning Services process and further information/resources for faculty, please visit: http://www.humber.ca/student-life/swac/accessible-learning/faculty-resources

 2nd Floor Learning Resource Centre, North Campus